akhilsoni04/Cam-Sidebar/README.md

 # Cam-Sidebar

+Project Title
+Sidebar Toggle Demo

+Description
-"This is a dummy project that demonstrates a simple sidebar toggle functionality — the sidebar can open and close on user interaction."
+A basic dummy project that demonstrates a simple sidebar toggle functionality.
+The sidebar opens and closes on user interaction.
+This project was created for practice and layout experimentation using basic web development skills.

+Technologies Used
+HTML
+CSS

+Features
+Sidebar opens and closes with a toggle
+Clean layout for easy understanding
+Beginner-friendly code structure